realworldocaml/book/en/09-modules2-draft.md

 _(yminsky: Highly preliminary)_

-Up until now, we've seen modules play only a limited role as a way of organizing code into units, with a mechanism for specifying interfaces for those units.
-But that is only part of what modules can do in OCaml.
-The module system is in fact a powerful toolset for structuring larger-scale systems.
+Up until now, we've seen modules play only a limited role as a way of organizing code into units with a mechanism for specifying interfaces for those units.
+But OCaml's modules serve a broader and deeper role, acting as a powerful toolset for structuring larger-scale systems.
 In this chapter, we'll try to give you a taste of the power of that system and show ways of using it effectively.

 ## Functors